vaishnavi-200318/connect_four/README.md

 # connect_four
-it is a simple python application about connect four games
+it is a simple python application about connect four game